 However, even though mass incarceration and the disparities in the criminal justice system show a big part of the problem, the issue of race and discrimination goes further.
 As Theodor R. Johnson shows in his Black America study, if the black population of the U.S. were an independent country it would fall way behind the U.S. It would have the 46th GDP per capita, whilst the U.S. has the second.
 The median wealth per adult would be around $4,955, just over the median wealth of an adult in Palestine, whilst in the United States it is around $44,911.
 Black-America would have an unemployment rate of 13.8% and poverty rate of 27.4%, while the U.S. has rates of 8.1% and 15.1%; and it would lag 30 places behind the U.S. in terms human development (health, education, financial security).
 And, of course, if the African American U.S. population were an independent nation-state its incarceration rate would be more than 6 times the current incarceration rate of the U.S., which already is the highest in the world.
 The overall picture is that, as Johnson states, if Black America were a nation state, it would be a “troubled, fragile state suffering from socioeconomic disparities and structural subjugation in ways that degrade life, liberty, and the pursuit of happiness.

 So yes, it’s about race.
 But the issue goes deeper than police shootings and the racial tensions they have awakened.
 If we’re going to start talking about race, then we need to start looking at profound structural problems such as the criminal justice system, the war on drug and the social inequities that African Americans face in the United States.
 The same is true for entrenched and structural racism across the American continent.
 Admitting that “it’s about race” is a good start, but it’s not enough.

-*Helena Durán Crane is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Helena Durán Crane is a researcher at the Center for Law, Justice and Society (Dejusticia).